-Preliminary work by scientists like Josipovic and scholars such as Dunne has indicated that nondual meditation methods possess a qualitatively different nature when compared to other practices.
+Preliminary work by scientists like Josipovic and scholars such as Dunne has indicated that meditation methods establish in nonduality possess a qualitatively different nature when compared to other practices.
 But NDA is not restricted to nondual practices, it is relevant to all forms of Buddhist meditation (to a greater or lesser extent).
 This is the main point, we have a number of neural networks that drive our experience of life.
 Humans privilege parts of these networks over others, leading to a false certainty or reliance on those privileged domains.
 Over time these positions become dominant in terms of brain functions and structures.
 This is why so many of us are oblivious to the limitations of duality, we lack the cognitive software or neurological hardware to access it.

 If you’re still wondering what duality and nonduality are, you’re not alone.
 It’s a tricky subject to work with, many experienced meditators are aware of the concepts but still fail to engage consciously with them.
 For a basic introduction into nondual concepts, you might find the NDA podcast helpful, download it here.